 Who’s looking for news on your company’s last employee picnic?
 It’s probably not a hot topic and one that’s better slated for social media.

 Not convinced?
-It’s ok to share that type of news with the world if it’s right for your business.
+It’s okay to share that type of news with the world if it’s right for your business.
 But be realistic about the amount of traffic you expect that type of topic to generate.

 Now, if you’re looking to appear in the search results for new customers, think about what problem you’re going to help them solve, pain point you’ll alleviate, or value you’ll deliver.

-As for value, here are four ways you can deliver for the buyer persona with your blog:
+As for value, here are four ways you can deliver value for the buyer persona with your blog: